-compared to the youngest age group (less than 3 months).
-As with the Seruya study, the authors reported that children up to 18 months of age can benefit from correction, although their findings indicate that these older subjects would have similar treatment duration to younger children.
+Seruya, no differences were reported with regard to the time to correction according to age group.
+In this study, participants in the oldest age group (greater than 12 months) did not have a statistically significant longer time to improvement when compared to the youngest age group (less than 3 months).
+As with the Seruya study, the authors reported that children up to 18 months of age can benefit from correction, although their findings indicate that these older participants would have similar treatment duration to younger children.
 The authors commented that they suspect that the older groups had such positive outcomes mostly due to highly motivated parents overseeing compliance.
 Finally, the devices used in this trial were off the shelf models, and it was pointed out that they demonstrated outcomes similar to those previously reported with custom made models.
 The authors state that this indicates that the use of more complicated custom orthotics is not needed to achieve positive outcomes.

-van Wijk and colleagues (2014) reported on the results of a single-blind randomized controlled trial (RCT) involving infants aged 5 to 6 months with moderate to severe skull deformation who were born after 36 weeks of gestation with no muscular torticollis, craniosynostosis, or dysmorphic features.
-Out of 403 possible subjects, parents of 84 infants agreed to participate (20.8%).
-Subjects were assigned to receive helmet therapy (n=42) or to a control group with the natural course of the condition (n=42).
-At baseline, the control group subjects had significantly more plagiocephaly demonstrated by a higher oblique diameter difference index ([ODDI] mean 109.2 versus 107.2; p<0.05).
-The helmet group had significantly more subjects with brachycephaly, the cranioproportional index (CPI) mean was 93.4 compared to 90.3 in the control group (p<0.05).
-At 24 months, 79 (94%) subjects were available for final assessment.
-Only 10 of the helmet group subjects used the helmet until 12 months of age, as specified by the protocol.
-Of the remaining 20 helmet group subjects, 8 ceased treatment early due to satisfaction with treatment outcomes, 10 stopped due to side effects, and 1 was not satisfied with the results.
-Details from the last subject were not available.
-Fitting problems with the helmet were described in 22 of the 30 (73%) helmet subjects that completed the 24 month follow-up.
+Van Wijk and colleagues (2014) reported on the results of a single-blind randomized controlled trial (RCT) involving infants aged 5 to 6 months with moderate to severe skull deformation who were born after 36 weeks of gestation with no muscular torticollis, craniosynostosis, or dysmorphic features.
+Out of 403 possible participants, parents of 84 infants agreed to participate (20.8%).
+Participants were assigned to receive helmet therapy (n=42) or to a control group with the natural course of the condition (n=42).
+At baseline, the control group participants had significantly more plagiocephaly demonstrated by a higher oblique diameter difference index ([ODDI] mean 109.2 versus 107.2; p<0.05).
+The helmet group had significantly more participants with brachycephaly, the cranioproportional index (CPI) mean was 93.4 compared to 90.3 in the control group (p < 0.05).
+At 24 months, 79 (94%) participants were available for final assessment.
+Only 10 of the helmet group participants used the helmet until 12 months of age, as specified by the protocol.
+Of the remaining 20 helmet group participants, 8 ceased treatment early due to satisfaction with treatment outcomes, 10 stopped due to side effects, and 1 was not satisfied with the results.
+Details from the last participant were not available.
+Fitting problems with the helmet were described in 22 of the 30 (73%) helmet participants that completed the 24-month follow-up.
 Between groups, no differences were noted for ODDI change scores as the helmet group mean was 2.9 compared with 3.1 from the control group (p=0.8), CPI change score mean for the helmet group was 7.0 versus control group mean 6.8 (p=0.81).
 No significant differences were found in outcomes when the intent to treat analysis was compared to the per protocol analysis.
 The authors reported no differences between groups with regard to motor development, sleep quality, or duration of crying.
 All helmet group parents reported some side effects, including skin irritation, augmented sweating, helmet odor, and helmet associated pain.
 The authors acknowledge several limitations in this study, including a significant difference between groups with regard to the severity of skull deformation, a low participation rate ("not powered for equivalence"), difference in education level between parents participating in the study and those who refused, and no true assessment of daily helmet wear times.
 Despite the acknowledged study shortcomings, the authors conclude that helmet therapy is not superior to natural course of therapy.